CPC Corporation

-The CPC Corporation (台灣中油 (Táiwān Zhōngyóu, Tâi-oân Tiong-iû, Taiwan Chinese Petroleum)) is a state-owned petroleum, natural gas, and gasoline company in Taiwan and is the core of the Taiwanese petrochemicals industry.
+The CPC Corporation is a state-owned petroleum, natural gas, and gasoline company in Taiwan and is the core of the Taiwanese petrochemicals industry.

 History

 Early history

 CPC was founded on 1 June 1946 in Shanghai as Chinese Petroleum Corporation (中國石油) by the government of the Republic of China (ROC, then on Mainland China).
 With the Kuomintang's retreat to Taiwan after the Chinese Civil War, CPC was transferred from the Council of Resources to the Ministry of Economic Affairs.
 The company merged all relevant facilities and companies (Japanese 6th Naval Fuel Depot, Teikoku Oil, Nippon Oil, etc.) in Taiwan.
 Its main businesses include surveying, extracting, refining, transporting, and selling petroleum.
 It also produces various chemicals and has retail outlets all over Taiwan.
-CPC's fixing of petrol prices helped Taiwan through the 1970s Energy Crisis.
+CPC's fixing of petrol prices helped Taiwan through the 1970s energy crisis.

 Democratization and modern history

-Taiwan's petroleum industry was a CPC monopoly prior to June 1996.
-However, deregulation allowed the establishment of privately owned and operated petroleum refinery enterprises, leading to Formosa Plastics Group's launch of Formosa Petrochemical Corporation (台塑石化).
+CPC held a monopoly over Taiwan's petroleum industry prior to June 1996.
+However, deregulation allowed the establishment of privately owned and operated petroleum refinery enterprises, leading to Formosa Plastics Group's launch of Formosa Petrochemical.
 In February 2007, the company's board approved name change to "CPC Corporation Taiwan" and the Chinese name from 中國石油 to 台灣中油.
 This was to avoid confusion with PetroChina, the China state-run corporation which also has the Chinese name 中國石油, and was part of government efforts to de-Sinicize Taiwanese entities which have "China" in their names.
 However, the Kuomintang political party argued that the name change is not valid because no legislation was passed in the legislature to support it.
 KMT believes that the approval of the Legislative Yuan is required before a state-owned company can change its name.

 In December 2018, production started at the Prelude floating liquefied natural gas facility in Australia, which is the world's largest floating production structure.
 The company holds shares alongside investors Shell, Inpex Corporation, and Korea Gas Corporation.

 In 2019 a Norwegian tanker named Front Altair carrying a cargo of naphtha for CPC Corporation was attacked in the Gulf of Oman.
 The entire NT$1.07b (US$34m) cargo was lost but the crew escaped unharmed and the cargo was insured.
 After insurance CPC Corporation incurred direct costs of NT$8m (US$254,000) associated with the incident.
-The cargo represented two days of Taiwanese consumption but had minimal impacts as the company had 45 day supply in reserve.
+The cargo represented two days of Taiwanese consumption but had minimal impacts as the company had 45 days of supply in reserve.

 In 2020 the first shipment of carbon-neutral liquified-natural gas arrived at CPC's Yung-An LNG Terminal in Kaohsiung.
 The shipment was the first in a new program designed to render fuel imports carbon-neutral by buying carbon credits on the global market.
 The initial purchase from Shell Eastern Trading was for credits certified by the UN's REDD+ program which supports forests in developing countries.

-In 2020 CPC saw the first shipment of crude from the Chadian Oryx field, CPC had first begun exploration in Chad in 2006.
+In 2020 CPC saw the first shipment of crude from the Chadian Oryx field.
+CPC had first begun exploration in Chad in 2006.